Faculty & Staff

 MPH, Harvard University

-Gonzalo Bacigalupe, EdD (University of Massachusetts Amherst), MPH (Harvard University), is a professor in the Master of Science in Family Therapy Program and the PhD in Counseling Psychology, College of Education & Human Development at the University of Massachusetts Boston.
+Gonzalo Bacigalupe, EdD (University of Massachusetts Amherst), MPH (Harvard University), is a professor in the Master of Science in Family Therapy Program and the PhD in Counseling Psychology, College of Education and Human Development at the University of Massachusetts Boston.
 He is an Ikerbasque Research Professor at the Psychology & Education College, University of Deusto, and Adjunct Professor with the Master Psychotherapeutic Intervention, National University at Distance in Spain.
-Professor Bacigalupe is President-Elect (2012-2013) of the American Family Therapy Academy.
+Professor Bacigalupe was president-elect (2012-2013) of the American Family Therapy Academy.

 Bacigalupe's research with colleagues in Spain, Mexico, and USA, focuses on the impact of emerging media on families, transnational/immigrant families, family health, and e-health.
 His most recent efforts include developing a transnational collaboration to investigate the adoption of emerging technology by families.
 In collaboration with the Basque Institute for Healthcare Innovation (o+Berri) and Innobasque, he is assessing the role of health care virtual communities of practice and the role of social networks in supporting patients with chronic illness.
 Bacigalupe is a senior research member of the Deusto Stress and Resilience Research Team leading qualitative research and mixed methods research in a longitudinal study of adolescent depression precursors.
 As research member of the 2012-2017 NIH funded Center for Health Equity Research, Bacigalupe will lead a Health Disparities course for the Undergraduate Minority Health Fellows initiative.
 Overall, his research focuses on vulnerable populations (immigrants, the chronically ill, and those at risk of being negatively impacted by health inequity).
 His research has included transnational families and couples, political and family violence, refugees and immigrants’ health and family health and disparities (celiac disease, chronic pain, and medication strategies and literacy), e-health, and social technologies.